Wolkabout/WolkConnect-Python/README.md

 ## Additional functionality

 WolkConnect-Python library has integrated additional features which can perform full WolkAbout IoT platform potential.
-Read more about full feature set example [HERE](https://github.com/Wolkabout/WolkConnect-Python/tree/master/examples/full_feature_set).
+Explore the [examples](https://github.com/Wolkabout/WolkConnect-Python/tree/master/examples/) for more information.